Kong/docs.konghq.com/app/konnect/api/organization-settings/audit-logging.md

 ## View webhook configuration

-You can view audit log webhooks by running the following:
+You can view your audit log webhook configuration by running the following:

 ```sh
 curl https://global.api.konghq.com/v2/audit-log-webhook \
     --header "Authorization: Bearer PAT"
 ```

-You will receive a `200` response code and the following data, with the authorization token hidden:
+You will receive a `200` response code and the following data, with the authorization value hidden:

 ```json
 {